Aducj1910/costing-app-v4/README.md

 ## Release
 The pre-release of the app has been put out but it is still has several bugs in it.
 A publicly available version will be put out as soon as those bugs are fixed.

+## Update
+Development of the web-app has been halted since I am a sole developer and am currently focusing more on some other projects.
+But this project will be continued in the near future.